 Tips for Buying a Rose Cut Diamond

 - Focus on what you like, not just a diamond’s GIA certificate.
-As a general rule, we recommend paying close attention to a diamond’s GIA or AGS certificate when you’re shopping for an engagement ring or other diamond jewelry.
+As a general rule, we recommend paying close attention to a diamond’s GIA certificate when you’re shopping for an engagement ring or other diamond jewelry.

 However, with antique diamond cuts such as the rose cut, personal preference can play a bigger role in the buying process.
 Focus on buying a diamond that looks good to your eye, as the GIA grading process may not account for features that you like in a stone.